-A. If the Director determines a property is a chronic nuisance property, the City shall send a notice of violation and proposed correction agreement to the owner of the property, and to the person in control of the property, if different.
-The Notice of Violation and proposed correction agreement shall be sent by first-class mail or personally served, and a copy shall be sent by certified mail.
-The City may also elect to post an additional copy of the Notice of Violation and proposed correction agreement in a conspicuous place on or at the property.
+- A. If the Director determines a property is a chronic nuisance property, the City shall send a notice of violation and proposed correction agreement to the owner of the property and to the person in control of the property, if different.
+The notice of violation and proposed correction agreement shall be sent by first-class mail or personally served, and a copy shall be sent by certified mail.
+The City may also elect to post an additional copy of the notice of violation and proposed correction agreement in a conspicuous place on or at the property. - B. The notice of violation shall include the following:

-- B. The Notice of Violation shall include the following: - 1.
-The street address or a legal description sufficient for identification of the property; - 2.
-A statement that the property has been determined to be a chronic nuisance property and a concise description of the chronic nuisance activities that exist or that have occurred on the property;

-- 3. A copy of the proposed correction agreement; - 4.
-A requirement that the owner or person in control of the property, if different, shall respond to the Director within ten (10) calendar days of the date of service of the notice of violation and meet at the designated time, unless otherwise agreed to by the City, to discuss the nuisance activities and the proposed correction agreement in order to abate the chronic nuisance; and - 5.
-A notice that if the owner of the property, or person in control of the property, if different, does not respond to the Director as required by this chapter, or does not voluntarily correct the chronic nuisance, the City may initiate legal action to abate the chronic nuisance property.
+- 1. The street address or a legal description sufficient for identification of the property; - 2.
+A statement that the property has been determined to be a chronic nuisance property and a concise description of the chronic nuisance activities that exist or that have occurred on the property; - 3.
+A copy of the proposed correction agreement; - 4.
+A requirement that the owner of the property or person in control of the property, if different, shall respond to the Director within ten calendar days of the date of service of the notice of violation and meet at the designated time, unless otherwise agreed to by the City, to discuss the nuisance activities and the proposed correction agreement in order to abate the chronic nuisance; and - 5.
+A notice that if the owner of the property or person in control of the property, if different, does not respond to the Director as required by this chapter or does not voluntarily correct the chronic nuisance, the City may initiate legal action to abate the chronic nuisance property.

-TMC 8.30A.050 Correction agreement.
+8.30A.040 Correction agreement.

-A. When an owner of a chronic nuisance property, or person in control thereof, if different, responds to a Notice of Violation as required by this chapter and agrees to abate the chronic nuisance activity, a correction agreement shall be entered into wherein the owner or person in control, if different, agrees to promptly take all reasonable actions, as set forth in the correction agreement to abate the nuisance activities within specific time frames and according to specified conditions.
-The agreement shall be signed by the owner and the person in control, if different.
+A. When an owner of a chronic nuisance property or person in control thereof, if different, responds to a notice of violation as required by this chapter and agrees to abate the chronic nuisance activity, a correction agreement shall be entered into wherein the owner or person in control, if different, agrees to promptly take all reasonable actions, as set forth in the correction agreement, to abate the nuisance activities within specific time frames and according to specified conditions.
+The agreement shall be signed by the owner and the person in control, if different, within 30 days of the required initial meeting under TMC 8.30A.030(B)(4).

-B. The correction agreement shall include the following:

-- 1. The name and address of the owner and/or person in control of the property; - 2.
+- B. The correction agreement shall include the following: - 1.
+The name and address of the owner and/or person in control of the property; - 2.
 The street address or a description sufficient for identification of the property, building, structure, or land upon or within which the nuisance is occurring; - 3.
 A concise description of the chronic nuisance activities existing or which have occurred; - 4.
 The necessary corrective action to be taken, and a date or time by which correction must be completed; - 5.
-An agreement by the person in charge that the City may inspect the property as may be necessary to determine compliance with the correction agreement; - 6.
-An agreement by the owner and person in control of the property, if different, to promptly take all acts and pursue all remedies requested by the Director.

-7. An agreement for a compliance review period to assure the property remains in compliance for a certain period of time after the actions in the correction agreement have been completed.
+An agreement by the person in charge that the City may inspect the property, as may be necessary, to determine compliance with the correction agreement; - 6.
+An agreement by the owner and person in control of the property, if different, to promptly take all acts and pursue all remedies requested by the Director. - 7.
+An agreement for a compliance review period to assure the property remains in compliance for a certain period of time after the actions in the correction agreement have been completed.

-TMC 8.30A.060 Enforcement
+8.30A.050 Enforcement.